 Retail and Fashion Merchandising is offered as both a major and a minor.
 Learn more about the minor in Retail and Fashion Merchandising.

-The Retail and Fashion Merchandising curriculum offers coursework in both creative (product development and promotion) and analytical (sales performance and trend) areas of merchandising, with a focus on fashion products.
+The Retail and Fashion Merchandising curriculum offers coursework in both creative (Adobe Photoshop/Illustrator, Product Development, and Promotion) and analytical (buying and planning, Excel and statistical reasoning) areas of merchandising, with a focus on fashion products.
 Through this program, students learn how to navigate a career path in a fast-paced, dynamic industry.
-Supervision, leadership, and management activities, in the context of fashion and retail careers, are emphasized.
+Supervision, leadership and management activities, in the context of fashion and retail careers, are emphasized.

-Career opportunities include retail management, buying, product development, merchandising, visual presentation, quality control and wholesale sale, and entrepreneurship.
+Career opportunities include retail management, merchandising, buying, assortment planning, product development, visual presentation, wholesale sales, entrepreneurship and more.

 Our graduates have gone on to exciting careers with companies such as:

 - Big Lots